Koredotcom/docs/docs/xo/automation/testing/regression-testing/batch-testing.md

 ### Running Test Suites

 The following steps guide you on how to run a batch test on your bot and get a detailed analytical report on the utterances based on the test results.
-To get started, go to Build > Testing > **Batch Testing**.
+To get started, go to **Automation > Testing > Regression Testing**, select **Batch Testing** tab.

 !!! note